-- All development must contribute to a vibrant, attractive, safe, walkable, humanscaled, mixed-use, around the clock village that is appealing to residents, businesses and consumers alike. - Larger, higher-intensity commercial activity should be concentrated in the proposed Village Center 1 (VC-1) district (i.e. northerly portion of study area). - High development density (2 to 4 stories) should be allowed. - Useable 2nd stories should be required in VC-1 zone. - Front yard setbacks should be reduced (see also "deviation" paragraph below) - Residential uses on upper floors should be encouraged.
+- All development must contribute to a vibrant, attractive, safe, walkable, human-scaled, mixed-use, around the clock village that is appealing to residents, businesses and consumers alike.

-- There should be a maximum footprint size of buildings (see also "deviation" paragraph below). - The proposed Village Center Municipal (VC-M) district is proposed to remain as is, with exception of the Library property if the library relocates and the current Library building is sold.
+- Larger, higher-intensity commercial activity should be concentrated in the proposed Village Center 1 (VC-1) district (i.e. northerly portion of study area). - High development density (2 to 4 stories) should be allowed. - Useable 2nd stories should be strongly encouraged in VC-1 zone.
+All new buildings are required to be constructed to be able to accommodate a future second story, if such is not provided at the time of construction. - Front yard setbacks should be reduced (see also "deviation" paragraph below) - Residential uses on upper floors should be encouraged. - There should be a maximum footprint size of buildings (see also "deviation" paragraph below). - The proposed Village Center Municipal (VC-M) district is proposed to remain as is, with exception of the Library property if the library relocates and the current Library building is sold.
 The current library property is proposed to be included in the VC-1 zone. - The boundary between the VC-1 and VC-2 is proposed to remain as originally proposed.